Purina Dog Chow

 However, the limited professional literature we surveyed provided no definitive warnings regarding the use of garlic — especially when used in small amounts (as it likely is here).

-Judging by its ingredients alone, Purina Little Bites looks to be a below-average dry dog food.
+Judging by its ingredients alone, Purina Little Bites Dog Food looks to be a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.